jeremyherbert/python-polyglot-turtle/README.md

 ### PWM

-Pulse Width Modulation (PWM) signals can be used for driving motors and dimming LEDs.
-PWM can be enabled on GPIO pins as necessary (for the polyglot-turtle-xiao it is only supported on GPIO 2 and 3).
+[Pulse Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) signals can be used for driving motors and dimming LEDs.
+PWM can be enabled on GPIO pins if it is supported (see device pinout for more information).

 To use the PWM functionality, one must first call the function `pwm_get_info`.
 This will return an array containing information about the PWM capabilities of the device: